Bespoke and designed specifically to meet the needs of osteopaths

 Other Key Features

-- To help new graduates who are building up their patient lists, they may apply for a lower (yet compliant) limit of indemnity at a reduced cost
+- To help new graduates build their patient lists, they may apply for a lower (yet compliant) limit of indemnity at a reduced cost

-- Cover for working overseas on a temporary basis
+- Cover while working overseas on a temporary basis

-- Cover for working in the EC on a permanent basis
+- Cover when working in the EC on a permanent basis

 - The full weight of iO and its buying power to negotiate on your behalf

-- An excellent and proven complaints and claims management process which involves medico-legal experts employed by iO and legal advisors that are specialist in the sector you work in
+- An excellent and proven complaints and claims management process that includes medico-legal experts employed by iO and legal advisors that are specialist in the sector you work in

 - An ongoing review to ensure that cover meets the needs of the way the profession works and the direction it is heading

-- The small profit that the iO makes from each policy sold, is reinvested in services for members and developing and promoting the osteopathic profession.
+- The small profit that the iO makes from each policy sold is reinvested in services for members in developing and promoting the osteopathic profession.

 Exclusions apply.
 All policies are subject to terms and conditions.
 The Institute of Osteopathy (iO) is an appointed representative of James Hallam Ltd for insurance mediation activities.
 James Hallam Ltd is authorised and regulated by the Financial Conduct Authority (FCA)

 Please note: Participation in the iO Group Insurance Scheme is an optional membership benefit.
 You are required to keep up-to-date with your iO membership and registration with GOsC for your insurance to remain valid.